-- 3.1 This Agreement commences from the date signed by the Commonwealth specified in Item 4 of Schedule 1. - 3.2 Unless terminated earlier in accordance with clause 19 of this Agreement, the period of this Agreement will be the time specified in Item 4 of Schedule 1.

-3.3.
-For holders who satisfied the primary criteria

-For the purpose of clause 457.511(ca) of Schedule 2 to the Migration Regulations, the period specified for a subclass 457 visa granted to a person who satisfied the primary criteria is:

-- (a) in the case of a holder who is in Australia at the time of grant a period of four (4) years from the date of grant of the subclass 457 visa; and - (b) in the case of a holder who is outside Australia at the time of grant a period of four (4) years from the date of the holder's first entry into Australia following the grant of the subclass 457 visa.
+- 3.1 This Agreement commences from the date signed by the Commonwealth specified in Item 4 of Schedule 1. - 3.2 Unless terminated earlier in accordance with clause 19 of this Agreement, the period of this Agreement will be the time specified in Item 4 of Schedule 1. - 3.3.
+For the purpose of Migration Regulation 457.511, the end of the period specified for a Subclass 457 visa granted pursuant to this Agreement, will be - (a) in the case of a holder who is in Australia at the time of grant to remain in Australia for a period of not more than four (4) years from the date of grant; and - (b) in the case of a holder who is outside Australia at the time of grant to remain in Australia for a period of not more than Four (4) years from the date of entry that is specified by the Minister.